puffer/puffer_pages/README.md

 Did you install [puffer](https://github.com/puffer/puffer) properly?

 Next step is:
-<pre>rails g puffer_pages:install</pre>
+<pre>rake puffer_pages_engine:install:migrations</pre>
 This will install puffer_pages config file in your initializers, some css/js, controllers and migrations
 <pre>rake db:migrate</pre>

-To start working with admin interface, you need to have some routes like:
+To start working with admin interface, you need to add some routes like:
 <pre>
 namespace :admin do
   resources :pages